- Introduction

 - Use images and graphics: Images and graphics can help to reinforce your message and make your presentation more engaging.
 Use high-quality images and graphics that are relevant to your topic.

-- Use a consistent design: Use a consistent design throughout your presentation, including font style, font size, and color scheme.
+- Use a consistent design: Use a consistent design throughout your presentation, including font style, font size, and colour scheme.
 This helps to create a cohesive and visually appealing presentation.

 - Avoid clutter: Cluttered slides with too much text or too many images can be overwhelming for your audience.
 Try to keep each slide simple and focused on one main point.